kellyyfoo/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

     ![Choose workspace name](extras/images/ta-name-workspace.png)

-    You'll be asked to create a new collection to store the data collected from the **Customer Order Services** application; name it **CustomerOrderServices**.
+    You'll be asked to create a new collection to store the data collected from the **Customer Order Services** application.
+Name it **CustomerOrderServices**.
 Click **Create**.

     ![Choose collection name](extras/images/ta-name-collection.png)

-1. To provide data and receive recommendations, you can either download and execute the **Data Collector** against an existing WebSphere environment, or upload an existing data collection archive.
+1. To provide data and receive recommendations, you can either download and execute the **Data Collector** against an existing WebSphere environment or upload an existing data collection archive.
 The archive has already been created for you and the resulting data is stored [here](resources/datacollection.zip).

     ![TA no recommendations available screen](extras/images/ta-upload.png)